-Raw material means a material used in the manufacture of paint.
+Raw material means a material or input ingredients used in the manufacture of paint.

 Recycled or Recovered Content includes:

 Post-consumer: Material generated by households, or by commercial, industrial and institutional facilities in their role as end-users of the product, which can no longer be used for its intended purpose.
 This includes returns of material from the distribution chain.